 Bord na Móna is committed to discharging the obligations arising from Condition 10 of the IPC licence.
 This is defined as:

-- Meeting conditions of the IPC licence; - Stabilisation or improvement in water quality parameters (e.g. suspended solids); - Environmental stabilisation. - Optimising hydrological conditions for the further development of embryonic Sphagnum-rich peat forming communities, wetland, Reed swamp, wet woodland and fen habitats on cutaway peats, along with management of existing pioneer habitats. - Rehabilitation will support the National Policies on Climate Action and GHG mitigation by maintaining and enhancing the current residual peat storage capacity of the bog (locking the carbon into the ground).
-It is expected that the bog will have reduced emissions (reduced source) as it develops naturally functioning peatland habitats and will have some potential to develop carbon sink function in part.
-It will also support Ireland's commitments towards Water Framework Directive and the National River Basin Management Plan 2018-2021. - Optimising hydrological conditions for the protection of any exposed archaeological structures, their retention in situ and preservation into the future, where possible.
+- Meeting conditions of the IPC licence; - Stabilisation or improvement in water quality parameters (e.g. suspended solids); - Environmental stabilisation. - Optimising hydrological conditions in the former area recently in industrial peat production for the further development of wetland, Reed swamp, wet woodland and fen habitats on shallow cutaway peats, along with management of existing wetlands. - The site has already developed a mosaic of pioneer cutaway habitats in places, notably wetland, Birch woodland and fen habitats.
+These areas will be assessed for potential for targeted actions to enhance existing wetland habitats and create small wetland features. - Integrating rehabilitation measures with current infrastructure and land-uses. - Optimising hydrological conditions for the protection of exposed archaeological structures, their retention in situ and preservation into the future. - Supporting current land-use. - Rehabilitation will support the National Policies on Climate Action and GHG mitigation by maintaining and enhancing the current residual peat storage capacity of the bog (locking the carbon into the ground).
+It is expected that the bog will have reduced emissions (reduced source) as it develops naturally functioning wetland and peatland habitats.
+It will also support Ireland's commitments towards Water Framework Directive and the National River Basin Management Plan 2018-2021.